Origins and Ground Billiards

 Croquet

-Spearheaded by Australia and New Zealand, Croquet spread quickly to the British colonies.
+Outside Britain, spearheaded by Australia and New Zealand, Croquet spread quickly to the British colonies.
 By 1870, the game had reached virtually all of the British colonies and its popularity grew, following the earlier trend of being especially popular with women.
 Around this time, the game was denounced from the pulpits of the day, and play was actually banned at some sporting clubs.
-Croquet was played at the 1900 Olympics but around this time, the up-and-coming sport of Tennis started to eclipse Croquet and this other game's ascension marked the end of Croquet's heyday.
-The last 20 years has seen something of a resurgence particularly amongst the young.
+None-the-less, the Croquet Association was formed in 1896 and croquet was played at the 1900 Paris Olympics but in a French style to the point that hardly anyone who wasn't French entered!

 Many other countries play croquet or their versions of it.
 France hosted the 1995 World Croquet Federation Championships, Japan plays Croquet along with a similar game called Gateball, Egypt plays a simpler form of Association croquet.
 In Russia, Tolstoy had a Croquet lawn in his Moscow garden and astronauts are reported to have played for relaxation upon their return from space.
 Finally, China possesses many Croquet players from different age groups - a picture in the Illustrated London news of 1938 showed Revolutionary guards playing the game!